Maurice Isserman: Academic career

-After completing his dissertation, Isserman began the itinerant career of the young scholar.
-His first job was a replacement position for a semester at Oberlin College in fall 1979, followed by replacement positions at Hobart and William Smith Colleges and then back to Oberlin.
+Isserman's first job after completing his dissertation was a replacement position for a semester at Oberlin College in fall 1979, followed by replacement positions at Hobart and William Smith Colleges and then back to Oberlin.
 He settled into Smith College from 1982 to 1988, followed by temporary positions at Mount Holyoke College and Williams College.

 During this period, a debate broke out over the character of American communism, and Isserman's book was one of several criticized by Theodore Draper's two-part attack on the "new history of American Communism" in The New York Review of Books.
 As the debate heated up, Isserman criticized books by Draper's protégé, Harvey Klehr.
 Isserman returned to the theme with a chapter on the history of the CPUSA's "destalinization crisis" in his second book on the emergence of the New Left, If I Had a Hammer in 1987, and in his co-authored work with Healey, Dorothy Healey Remembers, in 1990 (reissued in paperback as California Red).

-Isserman secured a tenure-track position at Hamilton College in 1990, and has remained there since, currently as the James L. Ferguson Professor of History.
+Isserman secured a tenure-track position at Hamilton College in 1990 as the James L. Ferguson Professor of History.
 After the debate over American communism, Isserman shifted his focus to the history of conflicts between left and right during the 1960s in his book with Michael Kazin, America Divided: The Civil War of the 1960s, now in its third edition.
 He wrote a prize-winning biography of America's best known socialist of his time, Michael Harrington, leader of the Democratic Socialists of America.
-Acknowledging the archival revelations following the fall of the Soviet Union, Isserman has credited Klehr and his coauthors with adding an important chapter on espionage to the history of the Communist Party USA.

-Isserman has also criticized the new Students for a Democratic Society for romanticizing the leadership of the Weatherman faction of the old SDS.
-In recent years, Isserman has turned to his love of mountaineering to find a fresh focus for his work and wrote Fallen Giants: The History of Himalayan Mountaineering with Stewart Weaver, acclaimed as the "authoritative history" of the subject, and Continental Divide: A History of American Mountaineering, about mountaineering in the United States.
-He is also writing a history of Hamilton College for its bicentennial in 2012.
+In 1997, Isserman received a Fulbright grant to teach American Political History in Moscow State University in Russia.

-Isserman has participated in an exchange at the University of Sussex in fall 1985, a Mellon fellowship at Harvard University, 1992–1993, a Fulbright Distinguished Professorship at the University of Moscow, spring 1997, and an exchange at Pembroke College, Oxford University, fall 2001.
+Beginning in 2008, Isserman has written several books and articles about mountaineering in the Himalayas and in the United States.
+He has also written a history of Hamilton College for its bicentennial in 2012.

-Personal
+Isserman has participated in an exchange at the University of Sussex in fall 1985, a Mellon fellowship at Harvard University, 1992–1993, a Fulbright Distinguished Professorship at Moscow State University in 1997, and an exchange at Pembroke College, Oxford University in 2001.

-In his 1993 book Which Side Were You On?, Isserman defines "communazi" as an American political neologism, "coined by a reporter" that conflates both Communism and Nazism as the same because they were essentially totalitarian, whether left or right in belief.
+Political views

-Isserman pursues a passion for mountain-climbing, about which he has written the award-winning book Fallen Giants.
+In 2007, Isserman criticized the newly re-formed Students for a Democratic Society for romanticizing the leadership of the Weatherman faction of the original Students for a Democratic Society of the 1960s.

-He is married and has two children.
+In an article published October 23, 2023 in The Nation, Isserman explained in detail why he had resigned from the Democratic Socialists of America after 41 years as a member to protest that organization's response to the October 7 attacks in Israel by Hamas.